jjvanzon/JJs-Reference-Architecture/patterns.md

 }
 ```

 <h4 id="inheritance">Inheritance</h4>

-Generally avoid [inheritance](api.md#inheritance) within your entity models, because it can make using data technologies harder.
+Generally avoid [inheritance](api.md#inheritance) within your [entity](#entities) models, because it can make using data technologies harder.

 <h4 id="real-code">Real Code</h4>

-These code examples were just illustrative pseudo-code.
-This is a more realistic example:
+The previous code examples for [entities](#entities) were just illustrative pseudo-code.
+This might be a more realistic example:

 ```cs
 public class Supplier